EdisonDotBit/EdisonDotBit/README.md

 # 💫 About Me
 Hello!
 I'm **Edison P. Lati Jr.**, a graduate of **Rizal Technological University – Boni Campus** with a **Bachelor of Science in Information Technology**.

 I am a Software Developer with a strong foundation in software engineering, problem-solving, and modern web development.
-I primarily develop applications using **C#, ASP.NET, Modern Angular, and Microsoft SQL Server**.
+I primarily develop applications using **C#, ASP.NET Core, ASP.NET MVC and Microsoft SQL Server**.
 Passionate about continuous learning, I am always looking for opportunities to contribute to meaningful projects while expanding my technical expertise.

 ---